mortrpestl/palanca-nlp-analysis/README.md

 All data is taken from the literature marked as 'Palanca Series' in [leissezfaire.substack.com](http://leissezfaire.substack.com/).

 All rights reserved by @mortrpestl

+## About 'Palanca'

+*Palanca* is a 16-piece anthology of letters that I have given out to those who have had left with me great impact, in one way or another, in an important chapter of my life.
+I realized that it would be fun and constructive to analyze these works to find greater insight into my writing style, as well as the subconscious connections I have written between the letters.

 ## Software Used:
 - [Python](https://www.python.org/)